Azure/arc_jumpstart_docs/docs/azure_arc_jumpstart/azure_arc_k8s/aks/aks_terraform/_index.md

 az aks get-versions -l "<Your Azure Region>"
 ```

-In case the AKS service is not available in your region, you can change the AKS Kubernetes version in the [*variables.tf*](https://github.com/microsoft/azure_arc/blob/main/azure_arc_k8s_jumpstart/aks/terraform/variables.tf) file by searching for *kubernetes_version*.
+In case the AKS service isn't available in your region, you can change the AKS Kubernetes version in the [*variables.tf*](https://github.com/microsoft/azure_arc/blob/main/azure_arc_k8s_jumpstart/aks/terraform/variables.tf) file by searching for **kubernetes_version**.

 - Run the *`terraform init`* command which will download the required terraform providers.